|Sigil||Three silver fish, one above the other; the Silver Fish.|

 - Tyr, belonging to Davram Bashere

 Saldaea is ruled by Queen Tenobia.
-Though only in her mid twenties, she is passed the age that most high nobles in the Borderlands usually marry and is rumoured to have excessive demands regarding any potential husband, such that she is expected to die unmarried and childless (TPoD, Ch.
+Though only in her mid twenties, she is passed the age that most high nobles in the Borderlands usually marry and is rumored to have excessive demands regarding any potential husband, such that she is expected to die unmarried and childless (TPoD, Ch.
 1).
 Davram Bashere is her heir, and Faile his.
 Along with the other Borderland nobles, Tenobia swore to Rand al'Thor and took her armies to the Field of Merrilor.

 - The Broken Crown